Small Business Basic Information

 Both of these component programs are structured in three phases, the first two of which are supported using small business

-- Phase I: feasibility study to establish the technical/scientific merit of the proposed innovative R/R&D efforts.
+- Phase I: A feasibility study to establish the technical/scientific merit of the proposed innovative R/R&D efforts.

 - Phase II: A full research study that continues the research or R&D efforts initiated in Phase I. Fast-track applications combine